 Some prepositions can take either the accusative or dative cases, and change the meaning of the phrase depending on which they take.
 These are í, á, yfir, undir; and fyrir, eftir, með.

-As we explore in depth in Cases and Motion, these four prepositions take the accusative when they indicate motion towards a location, and the dative when they indicate non-motion at a location.
-Note that non-motion does not mean complete stillness: motion can take place within the location.
+As we explore in depth in í, á, yfir, undir, these four prepositions take the accusative when they indicate motion towards a location, and the dative when they don't indicate motion toward a location.

 In addition, when referring to time, í indicates duration of an event or state, and takes the accusative. Á indicates the time taken to complete an action, and takes the dative.
 These prepositions are explored in depth in our article on Duration.